Keren Pevzner: Biography

-Kira Konovalova was born on May 8, 1961, in Baku.
+Keren Pevzner was born Kira Konovalova on May 8, 1961, in Baku.
 She comes from an old family of Bakuvian oil engineers.
-Her great grandfathers were European specialists (the Jews and the Germans) who participated in the conducted by Branobel Caspian oil-field development, at the invitation of Zeynalabdin Taghiyev.
-One of them, Johann (Ivan Aleksandrovich) Maderwax worked together with a German mining engineer Gustav Wilhelm Richard Sorge, the father of renowned soviet spy Richard Sorge.
-Later, he took a job with the Caspian Steamship Company.
-In 1938, he fell victim of the Great Purge (Stalinists repressions) and was executed.
+Her great grandfathers were European specialists of Jewish and German descent who, at the invitation of Zeynalabdin Taghiyev, participated in the development of Caspian oil fields conducted by Branobel.
+One of them, Johann (Ivan Aleksandrovich) Maderwax worked together with Gustav Wilhelm Richard Sorge, a German mining engineer and the father of Soviet spy Richard Sorge.
+Maderwax later took a job with the Caspian Steamship Company.
+In 1938, he fell victim of the Great Purge and was executed.